Back to docsNew4 min read

 The Ready to Assign loop

-- Review the sidebar.
-Ready to Assign lives at the top of the budget sidebar and shows how much of your cash still needs a job before the next inflow.
+2. Check your budget table.
+Ready to Assign lives at the top of the budget table and shows how much of your cash still needs a job before the next inflow.

 When Ready to Assign reads zero, every unit of currency has a purpose.
 If it is positive you still have decisions to make.
 If it is negative, pull money back from lower priority categories until the balance is zero again.